Did You Know There's a Connection Between Gluten and Fibromyalgia?

-Their study suggests that inflammatory processes associated with gluten in the intestinal tract may contribute to the onset or increased sensitivity of the central nervous system, which is primarily responsible for the development of fibromyalgia.
+Their study suggests that inflammatory processes associated with gluten in the intestinal tract may contribute to the onset or increased sensitivity of the central nervous system.
+As a result, this is considered to be the main culprit behind the development of fibromyalgia.

-The relationship between fibromyalgia and gluten comes from inflammation in the cells of the body, which affects the joints, muscles, and other tissues.
+The relationship between fibromyalgia and gluten comes from inflammation in the cells of the body.
+This affects the joints, muscles, and other tissues.

-Do not forget to read: How to detect gluten sensitivity
+Do not forget to read: How to Make Gluten-Free Bread: Three Recipes

 What other measures can be taken to fight fibromyalgia?